Adapting your home: Access into and around your home

 If you need to use a powered wheelchair or mobility scooter you will need to consider how much space you need for storage and charging and whether it needs to be stored indoors or outdoors.
 You also need to consider:

-• If you are a permanent (full-time) wheelchair user and totally reliant on a powered wheelchairs for all your mobility, you may need space next to the bed to store and charge your chair during the night
+• If you are a full-time wheelchair user and totally reliant on a powered wheelchairs for all your mobility, you may need space next to the bed to store/charge your chair at night.

-• If you only need to use a wheelchair for longer distances outdoors, and if you use a powered wheelchair, you will need space to store and charge it near to your front door
+• If you only use a wheelchair for longer distances outdoors, and if you use a powered wheelchair, you will need space to store and charge it near to your front door

 • Space requirements for storage and charging may vary according to the size and type of chair you need.
-A standard dimension given in the building regulations ADM Vol.1 M(4) Category 3 Wheelchair Accessible is:
+Standard dimensions given in The Building Regulations 2010, Approved Document M for wheelchair accessibility are:

-• Many people who depend on their wheelchair for all their mobility have a spare chair for use when their main chair needs repair.
-The storage space for the spare needs to be considered
+• Many people who use a wheelchair for all their mobility have a spare chair for use when their main chair needs repair.
+The storage space for the spare needs to be considered.

 • A shelf for the wheelchair charger in the storage area will make it easier to operate.
 Recommended dimensions for size and position of shelf are: